wrist mechanics online course featured image

 The reason amateurs find this area important is their discomfort over the top of the ball and their inability to envision their wanted shots.

-So, players feel that looking at the ball will increase focus and the ability to strike the ball at the intended point.
+So, players believe that focusing on the ball will enhance their ability to strike it at the intended point.

 Where to Focus Your Eyes for Straight Shots?